vmware/slices-for-redux/website/docs/api/rootSliceGroup.md

 # `rootSliceGroup`

-The `rootSliceGroup` is the default root `SliceGroup`.
 The `rootSliceGroup` is the default `parent` unless a different `parent` is given when creating a [`Slice`](/slices-for-redux/docs/api/Slice) or [`SliceGroup`](/slices-for-redux/docs/api/SliceGroup).

-The `rootSliceGroup` holds and manages the "root-reducer".
+The `rootSliceGroup`'s `reducer` is the "root-reducer" that must be passed to createStore from Redux or to configureStore from Redux Toolkit.

-Other reducers are added to the "root-reducer" via the `addReducers` function property of the `rootSliceGroup`.
+Other reducers are added to this `reducer` (the "root-reducer") using the `addReducers` function of the `rootSliceGroup`.
 But in most cases this will be done automatically when creating new `Slices` and `SliceGroups` with `createSlice` and `createSliceGroup`.

 The `rootSliceGroup` is an object that looks like: